Has a bulldog stolen your heart?

 The good news is that lots of those pet parents own bulldogs, and find this is the best fitting harness they’ve found to date.

-Indeed, several remark it has an effect, almost like a thundershirt, which means the dog is happy to wear it when they hated other harnesses.
+Indeed, several remarks it affects, almost like a thunder shirt, which means the dog is happy to wear it when they hated other harnesses.

 Bulldogs are a special case when it comes to harnesses.

-That adorable flat face means they pant a lot, and so pulling on a collar round their throat is not a good idea.
+That adorable flat face means they pant a lot, and so pulling on a collar around their throat is not a good idea.

 A harness is by far the best solution to keeping your best buddy comfortable on the move.

-When selecting a harness keep your dog’s strength in mind.
+When selecting a harness you must keep your dog’s strength in mind.